 Repair or restoration of artifacts will always be controversial and collectors will have to judge for themselves what their personal thoughts are regarding the subject.
 I have personally made a few repairs and believe that restoration is of great benefit in certain cases and not in others.
 I have also purchased a couple of replacement parts such as the wind shield for the Kelly candlestick and spare reflectors for a few carbide lamps used for my personal display purposes.
 The following three examples of candlestick restoration are illustrated for your review and thoughts.
 I chose to have these three patented candlesticks restored as the damage was severe and I felt strongly that these patented sticks because of their rarity, should be restored to near their original design or construction.
 Great effort went into the design, manufacture and patenting of these candlesticks and I felt restoration would honor those efforts.
-Two of the candlesticks are the only examples known and only a couple examples of the third may actually exist.
+Two of the candlesticks are the only examples known and only a couple not exactly follow the patent design but the locking mechanism is so unique as to verify its authenticity.
+The stick as found had the handle broken off.
+As this is the only known example of the Viera patent and one of the few (if not the only) surviving patented examples from Arizona, I asked Roger Peterson if he felt it could be repaired.
+The challenge proved too much for Roger and he accepted.
+He later termed the artifact as the "Candlestick From Hell" because of the difficulty in the repair and welding.
+The metal at the handle break was comprised of two layers of steel brazed together which of course presented all kinds of problems in attaching the new handle.
+The following pictures illustrate the before and after as well as Roger's talent.